Generic selectors

 As a day of rest, the prohibition is against performing work.
 In simple terms, keeping the Sabbath is redirecting our thoughts toward Him and away from ourselves.
 When it comes to rest, it is a day to withdraw from the work and labor that provides for our physical wants and needs and spend time with God.
 This was also Paul’s perspective:

-HEBREWS 4:9-10 There remains, therefore, Sabbath-keeping for the people of God.
-10 For the one who has entered into His rest, he also has ceased from his works, just as God did from His own works.
+HEBREWS 4:9-10 There remains therefore a [Sabbath-keeping] for the people of God.
+10 For he who has entered His rest has himself also ceased from his works as God did from His.

 Sabbath rest is something that is established by ceasing from work as opposed to doing nothing or sleeping.
 There is no question that physical rest is necessary, important, and even rejuvenating after a hard week; but, what is gained if most of the Sabbath is spent idly doing nothing or in unconscious sleep?
 Any relationship requires time spent together and that means one must be engaged mentally, emotionally, and spiritually.